-- 1. Describe how the nominee has changed its material acquisition or management practices to reduce use of hazardous materials or emerging contaminants. - 2.
-Describe measurable results achieved with the changed material acquisition or management practices.
-Measurable results could include, for example, a decrease in generation of air or water pollution, a decrease in volume and cost of hazardous waste disposal, a reduced risk to workers, and/or a cost savings in procurement of materials.
+- 1. Describe how the nominee has changed its material management practices to reduce use of hazardous materials. - 2.
+Describe measurable results achieved with the changed material management practices (e.g., a decrease in generation of air or water pollution, a decrease in volume and cost of hazardous waste disposal, a reduced risk to workers, and/or a cost savings in procurement of materials).